coyite/coyite/README.md

 Hello!
 Please interact, I'm really shy and have a hard time approaching new people but I'd love to make some friends.

 byi:
-- I have ADHD, Social Anxiety, OCD, and DPDR
+- I have ADHD, Social Anxiety, OCD, and DPDR -- please be patient if I'm socially awkward!